Students can request an opportunity to defer in

 writing.
 Normally, deferrals are granted for unusual or mitigating

-circumstances that arise that create challenges for a student to enter
+circumstances that create challenges for a student to enter

 medical school at that time.
-However, also some “once in a lifetime
+Also some “once in a lifetime

-of a child, participate in the Olympics, a Fulbright Scholarship
+of a child, participation in the Olympics, a Fulbright Scholarship

 opportunity, Teach for America, etc. The medical school wants students

 to enter when they have achieved a high degree of readiness to engage

 fully in the medical school program.
 The Associate Dean for Admissions decide whether to grant the deferral.